 More interesting is that while all Macross series have love triangles, this one is especially complicated since there is some subtext between Ranka and Sheryl and even some scenes that can imply a threesome end.
 So the shipping war is actually between Ranka/Alto, Sheryl/Alto, Sheryl/Ranka and Ranka/Alto/Sheryl.

-Neon Genesis Evangelion is rife with this, though of a more subtle and insidious brand than any of those above.
-There is great mutual enmity between the Rei/Shinji shippers, and the Asuka/Shinji shippers, which isn't helped by the fact that Asuka and Rei pretty much hate each other in canon.
+Neon Genesis Evangelion is abundant with this, though of a more subtle and insidious brand than any of those above.
+There is great mutual hostility between the Rei/Shinji shippers, and the Asuka/Shinji shippers, which isn't helped by the fact that Asuka and Rei pretty much hate each other in canon.
 There are also the more controversial Misato/Shinji shippers, the Kaworu/Shinji shippers, and the occasional fans of Mana Kirishima.
 Thanks to the ambiguity of the series, each shipper has their own personal character interpretation which each defends with fanatical fervor even against others within the same shipping subset.

 The fact that there are several Alternate Continuity settings to work with can complicate matters even further.